DomusSapiensProject/VirIoT/Thingvisors/DockerThingVisor/ThingVisor_HomeThermometer/README.md

 ```bash
 python3 f4i.py add-thingvisor -c http://[k8s_node_ip]:[NodePort] -y "../yaml/thingVisor-homethermometer.yaml" -n home-thermometer-tv -p '{"backendUri": "####", "backendPort": "##", "username": "###", "password": "###"}'
 ```

-### N2N Support

-We have allowed the thingvisor to connect through a dedicated N2N network.
-To allow the thingvisor to use the N2N network you have to set the following five pairs of key:value inside the "params":
-- n2n_ip -> Which is an IPv4 static address
-- community_domus -> The community name
-- domuskey -> The password of the community
-- supernode_ip -> IPv4 of the supernode
-- supernode_port -> Exposed port of the supernode